gems2000/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 Additional Invariants
 * All arguments passed to an Actor and all messages emitted from an Actor are serialized JSON.
 * All messages emitted from Actors must be wrapped in an `AirbyteMessage`([ref](#airbytemessage)) envelope.
-* Messages not wrapped in the `AirbyteMessage` will be ignored.
+* Messages not wrapped in the `AirbyteMessage` must be dropped (e.g. not be passed from Source to Destination).
+However certain implementations of the Airbyte Protocol may choose to store and log unknown messages for debugging purposes.
 * Each message must be on its own line.
 Multiple messages _cannot_ be sent on the same line.
 The JSON objects cannot be serialized across multiple lines.

 ## Common Interface